-According to the CPT codebook, it is appropriate to bill for both preventive services and evaluation and management (E&M) services during the same visit only when significant additional services or counseling are required.
+According to the CPT code book, it is appropriate to bill for both preventive services and evaluation and management (E&M) services during the same visit only when significant additional services or counseling are required.
+Although the following list is not all inclusive and is subject to change, please be aware some specialties, such as: PT/OT, SLP, LMT, LCSW, LPC, PHD, etc., are not eligible to bill for evaluation and management services.